|Degrees||M.Phil (Oxon); BA (H.Hons), Magna cum Laude (W&M)|

 Area of proposed thesis

-Matthew’s research, supervised by Prof. Owen Rees, and Prof. Peter Franklin, concerns European composer tours to the United States at the Fin de Siècle, notably those of Max Bruch (1883), Richard Strauss (1904), Edward Elgar (1905), Camille Saint-Saëns and Alexander Scriabin (1906).
+Matthew’s research, supervised by Prof. Peter Franklin, concerns European composer tours to the United States at the fin de siècle, notably those of Richard Strauss (1904), Camille Saint-Saëns, and Alexander Scriabin (1906–07).
+He successfully defended in October 2019, and his thesis was then accepted by the university examiners.
+He formally graduates in the ceremony on 18 July 2020.

 Brasenose College Junior Deanship